kevinvenclovas/ShippingProAPICollection/README.md

 ## Get Started
 Before requesting shipping labels, you must first set up your specific shipping provider settings.
 This is achieved by injecting these settings as a singleton through dependency injection.

+To finalize the setup, register the ShippingProAPICollectionService as a scoped service in your application.

+	services.AddScoped<ShippingProAPICollectionService>();

 #### GLS ShipIT

 	ShipITSettings shipItSettings = new ShipITSettings()